Here’s Where You Can Catch the Remaining World Cup Games Live Across Australia

 - Casino Bar at Wrest Point: Per the Guardian, The Wrest Point Casino sports bar has been showing World Cup games.
 Be sure to check ahead to confirm, though.

-- Shenannigans Bar: If you’re looking to catch Croatia v Brazil, Netherlands v Argentina, Morocco v Portugal and England v France in Darwin, Shenannigans is set to be showing the games nice and early.
+- Shenannigans Bar: If you’re looking to catch Argentina v Croatia, Morocco v France and beyond in Darwin, Shenannigans is set to be showing the games nice and early.

 We’ll be sure to update this article with any updates on public screenings or fun new venues we come across.

-Note: This article has been updated to reflect screenings of the World Cup semis and grand final.